LewisCM14/restaurant-booking-app/README.md

 [Return to Table of Contents](#contents)

-## Unfixed Bugs <a name ='bugs'></a>
+### Unfixed Bugs <a name ='bugs'></a>

 [Return to Table of Contents](#contents)

-## Deployment <a name ='deployment'></a>
+### Deployment <a name ='deployment'></a>

 - The site is deployed via [Heroku](https://heroku.com/).
 The steps to deploy are as follows:

-    *Ensure the requirements for the project are added to the requirements.txt file prior to deployment*

-    1: From the dashboard, select New and then Create new app.

-    2: Enter an individual app name into the text box, select a region from the dropdown and then press Create app.

-    3: A Heroku app has now been created and the Deploy tab is opened.

-    4: Select the Settings tab.

-    5: If required, click on the Reveal Config Vars button and add.

-    6: In the Buildpacks section of the settings tab, click on Add Buildpack, select Python and then save changes.

-    7: Click on Add Buildpack again, select node.js and then save changes.

-    *When they are on the dashboard, ensure that python is above node.js on the list*

-    8: Open the Deploy tab.

-    9: In the deployment method section, select GitHub and confirm the connection.

-    10: Enter the repo-name into the text box.
-When the correct repo appears, click Connect.

-    11: If desired, in the Automatic deploys section, click Enable Automatic Deploys.

-    *This then updates the deployment every time GitHub code is pushed.*

-    12: To complete the process click on the Deploy Brach button in the Manual deploy section.

-    *This will take a few seconds to complete while Heroku builds the app.*

-    13: A message will appear informing you that the app was successfully deployed and a View button will bring you to the live site.

-The live link can be found here - [restaurant-booking-app]()
+    *Ensure all requirements for the project are added to the requirements.txt file prior to deployment*

+    * STAGE ONE - Create a New App in Heroku

+        1: From the dashboard on Heroku, select New and then Create new app.

+        2: Enter an individual app name into the text box, select a relevant region from the dropdown and then press Create app.

+        3: A Heroku app has now been created.

+    ---

+    * STAGE TWO - Add a Database

+        1: Navigate to the resources tab for the app that has just been created.

+        2: In the Add-Ons section, search for the Heroku Postgres add on and submit an order form.

+        3: Select the Settings tab for the app.

+        4: Reveal Config Vars and copy the DATABASE_URL string provided.

+        5: Create a env.py file within the project and use the copied string to create a DATABASE_URL environment variable.

+    ---

+    * STAGE THREE - Create a SECRET_KEY

+        1: Within the env.py file, create a SECRET_KEY environment variable.

+        2: On the settings tab of the Heroku app, reveal config vars and add the created SECRET_KEY.

+    ---

+    * STAGE FOUR - Update the settings.py file

+        1: Import dj_database_url and env.py into the settings.py file within the project.

+        2: Update the default SECRET_KEY variable provided by Django to the SECRET_KEY environment variable.

+        3: Update the DATABASES dictionary to use the DATABASE_URL environment variable, the dj_database_url library is utilised here.

+        4: Preform a migration.

+        *The Heroku database is now being used as the backend, within the resources tab of the app, the Heroku Postgres link will bring up a window demonstrating this.*

+    ---

+    * STAGE FIVE - Connect app to Cloudinary

+        1: On the Cloudinary website, copy the API environment variable string.

+        2: Within the projects env.py file create a CLOUDINARY_URL environment variable using this copied string.

+        3: Within the Heroku app, on the settings tab, update the config vars to contain this variable.

+        *For initial deployment, a variable called DISABLE_COLLECTSTATIC is also created within the config vars at this point with a value of 1, this is simply to get the skeleton project deployed for testing purposes and removed when deploying the full project*

+        4: Within the settings.py file on the project, under INSTALLED_APPS, 'cloudinary_storage' and 'cloudinary' must be added.

+        5: Django must then be told to use Cloudinary to store media and static files, this is done by adding the below variables to the relevant section of the settings.py file:

+            STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'
+            STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
+            STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+            MEDIA_URL = '/media/'
+            DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'

+        *The app is now linked to Cloudinary*

+    ---

+    * STAGE SIX - Tell Django where the templates are stored

+        1: Under the BASE_DIR on settings.py, add in the below templates directory.

+            TEMPLATES_DIR =  os.path.join(BASE_DIR, 'templates')

+        2: Then within the TEMPLATES setting, update the DIRS key to point towards this variable.

+    ---

+    * STAGE SEVEN - Update ALLOWED_HOSTS

+        1: Within settings.py on the project update the ALLOWED_HOSTS variable to be the name of your Heroku app with ".herokuapp.com" appended to the end.

+        *Add localhost too, so that the project can also be ran locally.
+This is also a good point to add the Media, Static and Template directories, these folders should be added at the top level.*

+    ---

+    * STAGE EIGHT - Create a Procfile

+        1: Create a Procfile at the top level of the directory.

+        2: Within this file, declare the below command.

+            * web: gunicorn restobook.wsgi

+        *Add, commit and push to the repository at this point*

+    ---

+    * STAGE NINE - Connect the GitHub repository to the Heroku App

+        1: Within the Deploy tab on the Heroku app, choose GitHub as the deployment method.

+        2: Search for the correct repository and connect.

+        3: At the bottom of the deployment section there is an option to chose which branch to deploy.
+Chose the main branch and allow the build log to complete.

+        4: Once complete, chose to allow automatic deployment from here onwards.

+        *The app has now been deployed successfully.*

+    ---

+The live link can be found here - [restaurant-booking-app](https://restaurant-booking-app-lewiscm.herokuapp.com/)

 [Return to Table of Contents](#contents)